 Android is the most widely used mobile operating system in the world.
 Since its launch in 2008, it has evolved through a long list of versions, each bringing new features, improved performance, stronger security, and a better user experience.
-This guide explores every Android version from the beginning to the latest release, highlighting key features and why staying updated is important in 2025.
+This guide explores the list of all the Android versions from the beginning to the latest release, highlighting key features and why staying updated is important in 2025.

 Table of Contents: